Who is Scout?

 Everything important in my life stems from the interweaving of these conditions.

-There are a couple of other moments of peak intensity that have contributed in a defining way to how I have moved through the world.
-Traumas that I have carried without seeing or understanding, until I finally came to be able to.
-What had to happen, between those traumas and my current understanding of them, was the rest of my life.
+There are other moments of peak intensity that have contributed in a defining way to how I have moved through the world…hard things that I went through and have carried without seeing or understanding, until I finally came to be able to.

 1966 – 1974 Alexander Lindsay Junior Museum: Naturalist, Aide, Curator, head of exhibits department, guide.

-1973 – 4 Exhibit design intern at the Smithsonian Institution
+1973 – 4 Exhibits intern at the American Museum of Natural History (Smithsonian Institution)

 1976 & 1977 Forest Service Fire Lookout